Phillip-Kemper/kempy-web/client/posts/zk-rollup-data-availability.md

 ## Introduction to ZK rollups and Data Availability
 Rollups inherit the security of the Ethereum base layer by making sure that transaction data is available on L1.
 This increases censorship resistance for L2s even if all L2 nodes are ceased or stop working.
 The underlying data availability differentiates ZK rollups from other L2 scaling approaches such as independent sidechains (Polygon PoS) or validiums.

-Within the architecture of ZK rollups, a lot of focus lies on the prover of the L2 network, while other characteristics such as data availability on Layer 1 (L1) are often widely overlooked.
+Within the architecture of ZK rollups, a lot of focus lies on the prover of the L2 network, while other characteristics such as L1 data availability are often widely overlooked.

 ZK rollups not only achieve scalability by off-loading transaction computations off-chain, but also allow to utilize various compression techniques for storing on L1.
 [As Vitalik Buterin explains](https://vitalik.ca/general/2021/01/05/rollup.html), parts of the transaction, which are only used for verification but not for computation of state updates itself, don’t need to be accessible on L1 (e.g. signature data).
 This leaves a lot of room for optimization for L2 rollups to achieve higher scalability.